Copenhagen Plank Raise

 How to perform Copenhagen Plank Raises:

-• Execution: Relax your adductors and core, letting your hip sink down.
-Then, engage them again, raising your body to the starting position.
+• Execution: Relax your core, letting your hip sink down.
+Then, engage and raise them back to the starting position.

 Breathing Technique: